jss367/blog/_posts/2018-10-10-Software-I-Use.md

 * It is excellent though and I recommend

 [RStudio](https://rstudio.com/)
-* Clear winner in my opinion for R IDE, although I don't use R much anymore
+* The clear winner in my opinion for R IDE, although I don't use R much anymore

 ## Version Control
 [Git](https://git-scm.com/)